Reformed Presbyterian Church of Scotland: Overview

-Unquestionably, these Cameronians acted under strong convictions, and only desired to carry out to a legitimate issue those principles which have always mingled with the theories of the Presbyterian Church of Scotland; but which, for prudential considerations, have been long practically in abeyance.
-In short, it is in the standards of this sect that we have to look for a true embodiment of the tenets held by the great body of English and Scotch Presbyterians of 1643.
-Others gave in to the Revolution settlement, and afterwards found cause to secede.
-The Cameronians never gave in, and of course, never seceded.
+These Cameronians (named after one of their earliest preachers, Richard Cameron) acted under strong convictions, and it is in the standards of this sect that we have to look for a true embodiment of the tenets held by the great body of English and Scotch Presbyterians of 1643.
+Others submitted to the Revolution settlement, and afterwards found cause to secede.
+The Cameronians never gave in.